Title: | Using CF-Compliant Calendars with Climate Projection Data |

 ) to ensure that all offsets to

-the end of the CFtime time series are included, if so desired.
+the end of the CFTime time series are included, if so desired.
 The last

 This method works similar to base::cut.POSIXt()